 Tell us a little about your family.

 Our names are Dusty and Kimberly Roberts.
 We have two children at Holy Family Catholic School.
-Our oldest child Aiden is a freshman at Hayden High School.
-Our middle child Avery is in the 4th grade and our youngest child Alyse is in kindergarten.
-We transferred to Holy Family about 6 years ago.
+Our oldest child Aiden is a sophomore at Hayden High School.
+Our middle child Avery is in the 7th grade and our youngest child Alyse is in 3rd grade.
+We transferred to Holy Family about 9 years ago.
 We chose Holy Family because we wanted a smaller school atmosphere where our kids felt part of a family and most importantly, where they could learn about and grow in their Catholic faith.

 What do you feel your children get at Holy Family that they would not get somewhere else?